 To get notifications on Fan page content, hover over the “Like” image and click notifications.
 Once you do that, every time that page is updated you will receive a current notification.
 There’s nothing false in asking your fans to do the same for your Fan page.
-Once again, if you have the relationship built, share astonishing content and don’t over post, your fans will be cheerful to do this.
+Once again, if you have the relationship built, share astonishing content and don’t over a post, your fans will be cheerful to do this.
 After all, they want to see your notifications, right?

 Provide reasons to comment

 Commenting is one of the best ways to increase the viewers on your content.
-Try to take off individual post with a comment from the Fan page and your personal page to get the conversation going.
-It is also a good idea to ask questions or give incentives to boost commenting.
+Try to take off an individual post with a comment from the Fan page and your personal page to get the conversation going.
+It is also a good idea to ask questions or give incentives to boost comments.
 Both of these tactics work, and I endorse you try it.

 Blend your content